wireservice/csvkit/docs/tutorial/examining_the_data.rst

       4.
 	    Empty column

-Like ``csvcut``, ``csvsummary`` lists columns with their numbers (in this case the column numbers are those of the CSV file *output* by ``csvcut``).
-However, ``csvsummary`` also performs type inference on the columns and computes relevant statistics based on their types.
+Like ``csvcut``, ``csvstat`` lists columns with their numbers (in this case the column numbers are those of the CSV file *output* by ``csvcut``).
+However, ``csvstat`` also performs type inference on the columns and computes relevant statistics based on their types.
 In this case we have a *unicode* column (internally csvkit uses unicode exclusively to represent text), and two *int* (integer) columns.
 For the unicode column we know it contains nulls (blanks), that it has 53 unique values, that the longest one is 17 characters, and we also have five examples of data from that column.

 From the statistics on the integer columns we can see that the median number of indviduals exercising VA benefits across the states is 6520, of which 3548 is the median number exercising the GI Bill while on active duty.

 We also see that the final column of the original CSV not only lacks a header, but is entirely empty.

-If this dataset had included a column of dates or times, ``csvsummary`` would have displayed the range and other details relevant to time-sequences.
+If this dataset had included a column of dates or times, ``csvstat`` would have displayed the range and other details relevant to time-sequences.

 Searching for rows with grep
 ============================